-We tried out the retro-styled Kodak phone you totally missed at CES 2017
+Kodak Ektra Android smartphone enters U.S. with a lower price, updated camera

 The Kodak Ektra features surprisingly solid specifications — notably, it comes with a USB Type-C charging port, 3GB of RAM, a 1,920 x 1,080-pixel resolution (Full HD), and a large 3,000mAh battery.

 It does have a headphone jack and a MicroSD card slot that can add up to 128GB of additional storage.
 The latter feature is necessary if you want to take a lot of photos and videos because the phone only comes with 32GB of storage (a lot of phones do).
-From what we can tell, there’s sadly no NFC sensor on the device.

-Unfortunately, the camera-phone runs Android 6.0 Marshmallow, which is the 2015 version of the operating system.
-Bullitt Group will handle software updates for the device, and when we asked, a representative did not make it seem as though updating the device to Android 7.0 Nougat was a high priority.

-More: Want more gigs?
-Kodak’s new online, on-demand photography platform could help
+Kodak informs us that there is an NFC sensor.

 The Kodak Ektra is powered by MediaTek’s Helio X20 deca-core processor.
 In our brief test, the device seemed to fly without any hiccups.
 Apps opened quickly, and swiping through a webpage in the browser as well as through the home screen was smooth.
 We’ll stress test the device further when we get our review unit later this year.

 If the main highlight of the Ektra is the camera, you would think it would be the best experience of the device.
-Unfortunately, it was the primary weak point.
+Unfortunately, in our initial brief time with the device, it was the primary weak point.

-The rear camera has 21-megapixels, optical image stabilization, and an aperture of f/2.0.
+The rear camera has 21 megapixels, optical image stabilization, and an aperture of f/2.0.
 The front camera has a 13-megapixel with an aperture of f/2.2.
 All of that sounds good on paper, but when we tried to take photos with the camera there was noticeable shutter lag.

-Shots were blurry, and the picture quality was merely ‘okay.’
+Shots were blurry, and the picture quality was merely “okay.”
 The user interface is meant to feel like a traditional camera — there is even a mode dial that lets you swap between different modes, such as automatic and manual.
 The manual mode is a great option as well as the mode dial, but simply rotating the wheel was a sluggish experience.

-We’ll chalk some of this up to the fact that the phone was on for a long-period of time at a booth at CES 2017, with many people checking it out.
-Hopefully it will perform better when we do a full review.
+All of this should be fixed in version 2.0 of the camera, so we’ll have to test it further with our review unit.

 Highs

-Note: Update: Kodak and Bullitt Group are bringing the Kodak Ektra to the U.S. with a lower price tag and an improved camera.
-By Julian Chokkattu.